FinweLtd/doc-livesync-all/docs/articles/resolution.md

 *Right: Upscaled image (1024 x 1024 pixels).
 Lost detail could not be recovered.*

-How did this happen?
-Obviously, your computer must use much more than 100 x 100 pixels to draw the image on screen since the display pixels are really small and you need lots of them to draw a large image.
-But your computer cannot magically recreate the detail that was permanently lost when we scaled down the original image.
-Hence, its only option is to copy same (or interpolated) pixels that it loaded  from the file side by side to create a larger image ie. a scaled up version.
-This resulting image on screen will indeed have lots of pixels, but that only means it has high *screen resolution* ie. large size.
-Its *image resolution* is still 100 x 100 pixels and contains very little detail.
+How does this happen?
+Obviously, your computer must use much more than 100 x 100 pixels to draw the image on the screen.
+The display pixels are small and you need lots of them to draw a large image.
+But your computer cannot magically recreate the detail that was lost when we scaled down the original image.
+It is not possible, even if you see this happen regularly in crime series on TV.
+Hence, to create a larger image ie. a scaled-up version, the only option is to copy the same (or interpolated) pixels side by side.
+The resulting image on the screen will indeed have lots of pixels.
+But that only means it has high *screen resolution* ie. large size.
+Its *image resolution* is still 100 x 100 pixels, and contains very little detail.

-To ensure that we get sharp image on screen, we must have enough detail (image resolution) or we must decrease image size (screen resolution).
-This is what *spatial resolution*, which we briefly mentioned in the beginning, describes: the ability to distinguish detail from an image that has a certain physical size.
+How to ensure that we get a sharp image on the screen?
+We must have enough space for detail (high enough image resolution).
+Or, we must decrease image size (low enough screen resolution).
+In the beginning, we briefly mentioned *spatial resolution*.
+This is what it describes: the ability to distinguish detail from an image that has a certain physical size.
 Or, more simply put: the clarity of the image.

-Of course, spatial resolution is not just the value of pixels per inch; the properties of the system that created the image define the maximum spatial resolution an image can have.
-You can make it worse by manipulating image resolution and screen resolution (as we did in the example above), but not better.
-Well, maybe a little, by applying a filter that emphasizes certain features in the image.
+Spatial resolution is not just the value of pixels per inch.
+The maximum spatial resolution of an image is limited by the properties of the system that created the image.
+As an example, the lens of your camera is the first loop in a long chain.
+You can easily make things worse by manipulating image resolution and/or screen resolution, but you cannot make it better.
+(Well, maybe a little, by applying a filter that emphasizes certain features in the image.)

-When we prepare the final version of an image that is intended for being displayed (not edited), then the optimal relation between image resolution and screen resolution is that they are *equal*: screen resolution defines what will be drawn on screen ie. what user will see, therefore higher image resolution does not bring any benefit (but can cause downscaling artifacts) and lower image resolution leads to upscaling ie. less detail than what an equal resolution would provide.
+What is the optimal relation between image resolution and screen resolution?
+When we prepare the final version of our image, then the optimal relation is that they are *equal*.
+Screen resolution defines what will be drawn on the screen ie. what user will see.
+Higher image resolution does not bring any benefit, as added detail cannot be seen.
+On the other hand, it may cause downscaling artifacts and will require a larger file size.
+Lower image resolution leads to upscaling ie. less detail than what an equal resolution would provide.

-## Print resolution
+### Print resolution

-To complete our analysis of describing pixel resolution for 2D images, let us briefly consider
-printing: if we printed our image on paper as a square whose dimensions are 100 mm x 100 mm, we would have point density of ~10 points per millimeter, right?
+To complete our analysis for 2D images, let us briefly consider *printing*.
+If we printed our test image on paper in 100 x 100 mm size, we would have point density of ~10 points per millimeter.
+Correct?
 ```
 1024 px / 100 mm = 10.24 points/mm
 ```